 Found at altitudes of 1000 to 6000 feet in isolated locations in Kenya and Tanzania.
 Areas of thorn bush or savanna with small hills with rocky outcrops (kopjes) are the preferred habitat.

-Succulents, thorn bush, grass, other plants in the wild.
-In captivity will accept a variety of fruits and vegetables and an occasional piece of raw meat.
-Diurnal.
-Feeds in the morning and evening.
+Herbivorous.
+Eats succulents, thorn bush, grass, and other plants in the wild.
+In captivity will accept a variety of fruits and vegetables.

 LIFE CYCLE/SOCIAL STRUCTURE: